Collision - Choreographic Program

 Forum Discussion

-Audience questions welcome and encouraged!
+Audience questions are welcome and encouraged!
 An opportunity to exchange ideas and feedback with the choreographers.
 Hosted by Mary Anne Butler (Saturday 7th May) and Kris Keogh (Sunday 8th May.)
-Mary Anne Butler is a freelance writer based in Darwin and Kris Keogh is a musician/composer who co-founded Happy Yess in Darwin, the Darwin's only dedicated original music venue.
+Mary Anne Butler is a freelance writer based in Darwin and Kris Keogh is a musician/composer who co-founded Happy Yess in Darwin, Darwin's only dedicated original music venue.

 Thank you